ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Miscellaneous/Scrolling platformer.md

 ```
 > [!info] Note about myblocks:
 > When you see a red block like the one above,
-> you may need to create a myblock first, if it doesn't already exist.
+> you may need to create its myblock definition first, if it doesn't already exist.
+>
 > A myblock has two parts.
 > First the **definition block**, which is a hat block.
 > That means it has a round top:
 > ```
 > define Game on
 > ```
-> It gets put into your project when you create a new block.
+> It gets put into your project automatically when you create a new myblock.
+> There is only 1 for each definition.
+It is always at the top of a stack.
+> It only connects on the bottom.
 >
->  Then there is the **call block**, which is what is above.
+>  Then there is the **call block**.
 >  It is not a hat.
-Don't mix them up.
 >  It looks like this:
 > ```
 > Game on::custom
 > ```
+>  Don't mix them up.
->  You need to drag thest into your project from the "blocks" area.
+>  You need to drag these into your project from the "blocks" area.
+>  There can be (and often are) more than 1 in each sprite.
+>  It is never at the top of a stack.
+It can connect on both sides.

 So, now your **Play Game** stack should look like this:
 ```